MScholtes/GetAllEvents/README.md

 ## Description:
 C# command line tool to query the events of all event logs ordered by time in text or csv format.

+Security log and events of level LogAlways are omitted per default.

 A remote computer can be accessed.

 ## Parameters: